TaiwoSaidat/React-and-Firebase-Authentication-Practice/README.md

 # React and Firebase Authentication
 clone the repo

-Set up firebase for your project, get the sdk info and configure your '.env' fileand save
+Set up firebase for your project, get the sdk info and configure your '.env' file and save
 :bulb: check the 'sample.env' file for the structure of the env variables

 # Preview Images